pifroggi/vs_liif/README.md

 __*`src_width`, `src_height`* (optional)__
 Selects a window from the source frame to resize starting from top left.
-(Works identical to vapoursynths resizers.)
+(Works identical to vapoursynths built-in resizers.)

 __*`src_left`, `src_top`* (optional)__
 Shifts the frame, or the window selected by src_width and src_height.
 Allows for subpixel and negative shift.
 Out of bound areas will be mirrored.
-(Works identical to vapoursynths resizers.)
+(Works identical to vapoursynths built-in resizers.)

 __*`batch_size`* (optional)__
 The amount of pixels to process at once.
 Lower numbers need less VRAM but may be slower.
-There seems to be a goldilock zone, which can get around 10% extra speed.
+There seems to be a goldilock zone, which can get around 15% extra speed.
 To find it go up/down in 50000 steps.

 __*`device`, `fp16`* (optional)__
 Device values are "cuda" to use with an Nvidia GPU, or "cpu".
 This will be extremely slow on CPU.